-Frederick “Freddie” Lindstrom began his professional baseball career at the ripe age of 16.
+Frederick “Freddie” Lindstrom began his professional baseball career at the age of 16.

 One of the finest athletes to come out of Chicago, he had tryouts with both the Cubs and the New York Giants.
-He was signed by the Giants organization, and played for their affiliate Toledo Mud Hens in 1922.
+He was signed by the Giants organization, and played for their affiliate Toledo Mud Hens in 1922 and 1923.

 His 10 Fall Classic hits were half the number he had reached in the majors to that point.
 He also had seven assists in Game 2 of the Series, a record that he held for 26 years.

-Lindstrom set another record on June 25, 1928, and that one still stands today.
-He became the first player in the National League to collect nine hits in a double header, a number yet to be matched.
+Lindstrom set another record on June 25, 1928.
+He became the first player in the National League to collect nine hits in a double header.

-In 1928 he was second in NL MVP voting to Jim Bottomley.
+In 1928, he finished second in National League MVP voting to Jim Bottomley.

 Lindstrom, who eventually became an outfielder, played the majority of his time in New York under manager John McGraw.
 His best performances came with the Giants, something McGraw acknowledged when naming the greatest players he’d ever had.

 Lindstrom was elected to the Hall of Fame in 1976.
 He passed away on Oct.
 4, 1981.